 These are the apex (highest level) cooperative banks in all the states of the country.
 They mobilize funds and help in its proper channelization among the various sectors.
 The money reaches the individual borrowers from the state co-operative banks through the central co-operative banks and the primary credit societies.

 These banks operate at the district level having some of the primary credit societies belonging to the same district as the members.
 These banks provide loans to their members and function as a link between the primary credit societies and state co-operative banks.

 PRIMARY CREDIT SOCIETIES

-These are formed at the village or town level with borrower and non-borrower members residing in one locality.
-The operations of each society are restricted to a small area so that the members know each other and are able to watch over the activities of all members to prevent frauds.
+These are formed at the village or town level with the borrower and non-borrower members residing in one locality.
+The operations of each society are restricted to a small area so that the members know each other and are able to watch over the activities of all members to prevent fraud.

 So, that’s it for today friends.
 I hope you will go through the whole article to understand better about type of banks.
 In the next post, we will study about the FUNCTIONS OF COMMERCIAL Banks.

 Thank you for visiting & learning with us.